edgepointlearning/edgepointlearning.github.io/_posts/2015-03-15-whats-the-key-to-creating-a-successful-elearning-project.md

 EdgePoint Learning follows these steps to shape your ideas into an engaging, informative user experience.

 Step one is the kick-off meeting.
 This is an important step in any project.
-Here, your wants, needs, expectations, and requirements are established, and the project takes off.
+Here, your wants, needs, expectations and requirements are established, and the project takes off.

-In the second step, all existing source materials, content, and ideas are filtered through an Instructional Designer, and distilled into a course blueprint and script.
+In the second step, all existing source materials, content and ideas are filtered through an instructional designer, and distilled into a course blueprint and script.

 A visual representation of the course begins to take shape in the third step.
-Storyboards indicate images, movement, and treatments to be used.
+Storyboards indicate images, movement and treatments to be used.

 The fourth step is the meat of development.
 Audio is recorded and graphics are created using the best technologies for your project.